HELP US TURN DOWN THE VOLUME OF

 DIVE IN

-In the darkness of the underwater world, marine species use sound to sense their environment.
-But the naturally occurring songs, clicks and whistles that they rely on to search for food, care for their young, socialize and mate, are being drowned out by the rising human-made racket.
+In the darkness of the underwater world, whales and other marine species use sound to sense their environment.
+But the naturally occurring songs, clicks and whistles that they rely on to search for food, care for their young, socialize, and mate are being drowned out by a rising human-made racket.

 WHY ARE WE CONCERNED?